 Uji Jinja Temple.

-This is a famous shrine for praying for exams, as well as good luck in all things, with the "Mikaeri rabbit" symbol decorated everywhere.
+This is a famous shrine for praying for exams, as well as luck in all things, with the symbol of the “Mikaeri rabbit” decorated everywhere.

 Lanterns decorated with Mikaeri rabbits.